Bathua: A Humble Green Packed with Powerful Liver-Detox Benefits

 Reduces Fatty Liver

-Research has shown that Bathua should be made part of a healthy diet as it has proven antioxidant, liver-protective properties.
+Research has shown that bathua should be made part of a healthy diet as it has proven antioxidant, liver-protective properties.
 It can reduce fatty liver, improve liver enzymes levels, and protect against chemical-induced liver damage.

 Guard of Liver